iMarioSL/aws-mlops/article-english.md

 zip -r deployment-package.zip . # Compress everything in current directory
 ```

-Now that our deployment package is ready, we are finally ready to create a
+Now that our deployment package is ready, we can finally move on to creating a
 Lambda function.

 ### 3. Creating a Lambda Function